• Skip to primary navigation

 Jump to Recipe - Print Recipe

 Lemon curd cake is extra moist with lots of lemon flavor, and a silky lemon curd filling, topped with delicious almonds.
-This easy lemon cake recipe is the perfect thing to bake for Easter or Mother’s Day.
-Lemon lovers – unite!
+This easy lemon cake recipe is the perfect thing to bake for Easter or Mother's Day.
+Lemon desserts' lovers - unite!

 Lemon Curd Cake